ftobler/blendirendi/README.md

 # Installation

-Clone git repository to your machine.
+Clone the git repository to your machine.

 Download the Blender version of your choice as a *.zip portable installation.
 Unpack it into the _blendirendi_ root folder.
-Thie folder is normally named something like ``blender-3.6.1-windows-x64``
+The folder is normally named something like ``blender-3.6.1-windows-x64``.

 Edit ``blendirendi.json`` and make the following changes:

-* key ``client.blender_path`` set to the blender executable inside your blender installation.
-E.g: ``./blender-3.6.1-windows-x64/blender.exe``
+* Set the key ``client.blender_path`` to the blender executable inside your Blender installation.
+E.g.: ``./blender-3.6.1-windows-x64/blender.exe``
-* key ``server_url`` set to the url where the client can reach the server.
-E.g: ``http://192.168.1.50:8080``.
-Make sure you have the same port set as in ``server.port``. **DO NOT EXPOSE _blendirendi_ TO THE PUBLIC WEB!**
+* Set the key ``server_url`` to the URL where the client can reach the server.
+E.g.: ``http://192.168.1.50:8080``.
+Make sure you have the same port set as in ``server.port``.
+DO NOT EXPOSE blendirendi TO THE PUBLIC WEB!

-Start _blendirendi_ on the server machine using the command ``python blendirendi.py server``
+Start _blendirendi_ on the server machine using the command ``python blendirendi.py server``.

 Start _blendirendi_ on the client machine(s) using the command ``python blendirendi.py client``.
-You can start server and client from the same installation if you server should also be a rendering machine.
-However, if you want to start the client more than once on a machine, then you need a separate installation of _blendirendi_ for each instance.
+You can start the server and client from the same installation if your server should also be a rendering machine.
+However, if you want to start the client more than once on a machine, then you need a separate installation of blendirendi for each instance.

+I hope everything also works under Linux.

 # Data management

-your user data is stored in the following files:
+Your user data is stored in the following files:

 * blendirendi.json
 * blendirendi.db
 * data/

-the client only needs the file ``blendirendi.json``.
-But it will create a ``cache`` folder.
+The client only needs the file ``blendirendi.json``, but it will create a ``cache`` folder.

 ## Happy Render Time :)